 Who are your biggest influences and why?

-Because of my roots, you can say that my biggest musical influence is Bob Marley – not just because of his music but also because of the spiritual and political themes in his work.
+A: Because of my roots, you can say that my biggest musical influence is Bob Marley – not just because of his music but also because of the spiritual and political themes in his work.
 He spreads positive messages in his music and always responds to stuff that’s happening in the world.
 With my music, I try to elevate people.
 My music has a spiritual purpose as well.
 Since the beginning, I’ve created music that I love.
 I’m not driven by what the market is saying.
 I want to create music that fulfills me and brings a positive message to audiences.
 I also have a lot of influences from Brazil.
 Luiz Gonzaga, a master musician from Northeast Brazil, and also Dorival Caymmi, one of the first musicians from my hometown who was widely recognized in Brazil as a songwriter.

 What does identity mean to you as a Brazilian artist?

-I travel a lot throughout the world.
+A: I travel a lot throughout the world.
 Brazilian people are some of the most diverse people on earth.
 Brazil is home for all kinds of people.
 I’m not speaking of immigrants but natives who are so different socially, ethnically, culturally.
 Being a Brazilian artist is having all of these influences inside of you.
 Our music is diverse because our people are diverse.
 To me, being a Brazilian artist means representing plurality and embracing the rich culture of my people.
 Promoting Afro-Brazilian values is also a goal of my music.
 In the U.S., this perspective allows me to be very open and welcoming to different influences and backgrounds.

 Resistance work is imperative, but it can also be admittedly exhausting for those on the frontlines.
 As a long-time social justice advocate, what keeps you grounded?

-Great question.
+A: Great question.
 I’ve gone through so many different phases in my life, and what keeps me together has always been the music.
 These days, I tend to think my resistance work is a mission for me.
 When I think of music as a mission, it all makes sense, and I keep doing it.
 I’ve been doing this work for so long, it’s now part of my life.
 You don’t think about what it takes, you just do it.
 It’s a part of your being.
 Last year, when the pandemic hit hard, what saved me was making music.
 I continued my movement work in other ways like writing and releasing “Vidas Negras Importam” (Black Lives Matter).
 I’m proud of the song, and I created a video walking the streets to highlight the injustices.
 Projects like this keep me going.

 As the great nephew of legendary Brazilian composer Humberto Porto, was there ever any pressure to meet certain standards in your music career?

-I’m going to be very honest.
+A: I’m going to be very honest.
 I’ve never shared this.
 Humberto Porto was the brother of my grandmother.
 He took his life when he was very young.
 No one ever talked about this in my family and considered it a bad thing.
 I had to overcome his death through therapy over the years.
 My brothers and I started to bring back my great uncle’s work only about two to three years ago.
 I really love his music, and I think of him as a creative force.
 It was not easy to get here because of the tragedy and how my family responded, but when I look at him as an artist who was a brilliant creative, it helps.
 I try to understand that his life in the 1930s was very different, and he lived in a different time and age.
 These days, I don’t only focus on the tragic aspects of his life but appreciate him as an artist.
 His music inspires me.
 I’ve been playing some of his songs live as well.

 Who was the first person (other than yourself) who believed in your music career?

-My father.
+A: My father.
 Early on, when I was 15 or 16, he gave me a guitar.
 He keeps pushing me and influences me, too.
 My father is a great influencer.
 He’s not a musician, but he’s in the lineage of Humberto Porto, so he appreciates art.
 My father inspired me to do music in the beginning, and to this day, he gives me strength to continue.

 What’s the best piece of advice you’ve been given?

-Saiba seus valores e viva de acordo com eles.
+A: Saiba seus valores e viva de acordo com eles.
 Não deixe que outras pessoas determinem quem você é.